ArK671/3D-Printers-Instructions---Human-Robotics-Lab/README.md

-## Slicer Setting for each filament types
+## Recommended Setting for each filament types
 Pleas check the example [folder](./Filament_settings).